 View MapView Map

-10 fantastic facts about the Wild Atlantic Way
+10 things you didn't know about the Wild Atlantic Way

 Wild Atlantic Way colour logo

-Hollywood icons, ancient sites, unbeatable scenery and mythical Irish folklore - the Wild Atlantic Way is a fascinating place.
-Travel the length and breadth of this scenic route, you’ll uncover some amazing stories along the way.
+Hollywood icons, ancient sites, unbeatable scenery and mythical Irish folklore – the Wild Atlantic Way is a fascinating place.
+Travel the length and breadth of this scenic route and uncover some amazing stories along the way.

-Here are ten things you probably didn’t know about this magical part of Ireland.
+Here are ten things you probably didn’t know about the Wild Atlantic Way.

 • 1.